-This sets up a pipeline that displays Is information only for files that were last changed in November.
+This sets up a pipeline that displays ls information only for files that were last changed in November.
 (To be perfectly accurate, it also displays information about files that have the string Nov in their names, too.)

-Another useful find option has the form:

-find path -ctime number
+Another useful find option has the form: find path -ctime number ls -l \$(find dir -ctime 1)